NeilFabiao/CatApiApp_SimpleGUI_Final/README.md

 # CatApiApp_SimpleGUI_Final

 **CatApiApp_SimpleGUI_Final** is a lightweight, cross-platform desktop application built with C# and Avalonia UI, designed to help developers learn the basics of C#.
-The app fetches random cat images and facts from **TheCatAPI** and **CatFactsAPI**, providing endless feline fun with a clean, simple interface.
+The app fetches random cat images and facts from **TheCatAPI** and **CatFactsAPI**, providing fun with a clean, simple interface.

 Built using the robust **MVVM** (Model-View-ViewModel) architecture, this project ensures maintainability and scalability, while an extensive test suite, powered by **xUnit** and **Moq**, guarantees reliability and correctness of the app’s logic.